-In each of the courses offered by the Department during the fall and spring semester (except seminars, forums, capstone, internships, service learning and independent study courses), students will have an opportunity to evaluate their instructors.
+In each of the courses offered by the Department during the fall and spring semester (except seminars, forums, capstone, internships, service learning and independent study courses), students will have an opportunity to evaluate their instructors and learning environment.
 This evaluation will take place online at the end of the semester.